Textualize/textual/docs/guide/testing.md

 --8<-- "docs/examples/guide/testing/test_rgb.py"
 ```

-1. The `run_test()` method requires that it run in a coroutine, so test must use the `async` keyword.
+1. The `run_test()` method requires that it run in a coroutine, so tests must use the `async` keyword.
 2. This runs the app and returns a Pilot instance we can use to interact with it.
 3. Simulates pressing the ++r++ key.
 4. This checks that pressing the ++r++ key has resulted in the background color changing.
 5. Simulates clicking on the widget with an `id` of `red` (the button labelled "Red").

 There are two tests defined in `test_rgb.py`.
-One to test keys and one to test button clicks.
+The first to test keys and the second to test button clicks.
-Both tests first construct an instance of the app and call `run_test()` to get a Pilot object.
+Both tests first construct an instance of the app and then call `run_test()` to get a Pilot object.
 The `test_keys` function simulates key presses with [`Pilot.press`][textual.pilot.Pilot.press], and `test_buttons` simulates button clicks with [`Pilot.click`][textual.pilot.Pilot.click].

 After simulating a user interaction, Textual tests will typically check the state has been updated with an `assert` statement.